Here are a few things you should know before you take-off on your next trip..

 Hurricane Ian – Southeast - September 30, 2022 and October 2, 2022

-With the expected impact to travel conditions from a Tropical Depression moving across central Florida, Frontier has enacted the following guidelines aimed at assisting customers scheduled to travel between Friday, June 3, 2022 and Saturday, June 4, 2022 to/from/through the following cities:
+With the expected impact to travel conditions from Hurricane Ian moving through the southeastern United States, Frontier has enacted the following guidelines aimed at assisting customers scheduled to travel between Friday, September 30, 2022 and Sunday, October 2, 2022 to/from/through the following cities:

 - Orlando, FL (MCO)